 Sometimes their tall tales even created backlash in real life, like radioactive “blue lobsters” across the Eastern seaboard – for 2009’s infamous Blue Lobster Nike Dunk SB – that had concerned citizens calling local help hotlines.

-For its current 20th anniversary, Concepts continues to go against the grain by scaling back where others would most likely go overboard on “anniversary collabs”.
-In search of the reason, we talk to Deon Point, currently the buyer, designer, general manager and head storyteller at Concepts.
+For its 20th anniversary, Concepts continues to go against the grain by scaling back where others would most likely go overboard on “anniversary collabs”.
+In search of the reason, we talked to Deon Point, currently the buyer, designer, general manager and head storyteller at Concepts.

 Concepts is a very carefully curated store in all product departments.
 How do you select brands that are a good “fit”?

 We have always had a confidence in resurrecting brands or even introducing new ones.
 We are looking for brands with substance.
 Concepts is unique in that we look to push the envelope from collabs to our brand matrix.
 We are eager to try new things and at the same time weary of chasing trends.
 Oftentimes the blogs, social media, and consumers dictate what’s expected and that just has never been our approach.

 Today, you cover a broad spectrum, all the way to Birkenstock and designer brands such as Gucci.
 How has that formula evolved?

 I think once we reach a point where others start emulating, we look towards alternative options.
 Brand-wise, when we set out to get Gucci we were a bit overzealous.
 I think they shut me down about four times [laughs].
 Eventually, they aligned with our vision.
 Now it’s the norm within the big box department stores to showcase sneaker brands alongside designer brands.
 Gradually, you will see us pull away from that as we begin to envision what’s the next steps for us.
 Birkenstock, Red Wing, Clarks, are all brands we consider classic and will continue to support.

 And once you’ve made your decision, how do you approach collaborations with brands?